kowalcj0/tech-test-selenium-jbehave/README.md

 ## Running stories from the command line

-This will run the build and (after a minute or so) Firefox will open and test the yell.com website:
+This will run the build and (after a minute or so) Firefox will open and run your tests against the yell.com website:

     mvn clean install

-You should see Firefox (installed on your system) flicker as it tests yell.com

 This will run a single story (one contained in a searchFromHomePage.story file):